Linda Berlin, Director

 Joshua Faulkner, Farming & Climate Change Coordinator

 Joshua joined the Center in 2013 to help address the impacts of climate change on Vermont agriculture.
 His experience lies in agricultural hydrology and the processes by which agricultural systems impact water quality and the surrounding environment.
 He obtained a BS in Biological Systems Engineering from Virginia Tech, and a MS and PhD from Cornell University in Biological and Environmental Engineering, all of which had a concentration in Soil and Water Resources.
 During his time in New York State, he researched alternative vegetative treatment systems for dairy wastewater, as well as small reservoir vegetable-irrigation systems in West Africa.
 Most recently he was agricultural engineering extension faculty at West Virginia University, working with farmers on a variety of issues, including the Chesapeake Bay clean-up, innovative best management practices, and reducing the environmental impact of livestock producers.
-He was raised on a small grass-based beef farm in Southern Appalachia and loves bluegrass music, but is also looking forward to Vermont winters.
+Raised on a beef farm in southern West Virginia, he now lives in Starksboro, Vermont where he is trying his hand at pastured pork.

 Kimberly Hagen, Grazing Specialist